-Of course, this does make you wonder, if they’re going to be criticised no matter what they do, why don’t they just do the ‘right’, evidence based, international best practice thing’ anyway.
-At least you’ll make some people happy, rather than the compromise solutions they come up with that leaves everyone a bit annoyed and further weakening belief in them.
+Of course, this does make you wonder, if they’re going to be criticised no matter what they do, why don’t they just do the ‘right’, evidence-based, international best practice thing anyway.
+At least you’ll make some people happy, rather than the compromise solutions they come up with that leave everyone a bit annoyed and further weakening belief in them.

 A good example of some of ATs consultation issues are epitomised in their current consultation of ‘Improvements to Ash Street and Rata Street‘.
 These two streets are an important arterial linking West Auckland and the central isthmus bypassing New Lynn.

 They also have designs in places that encourage speeding, speaking from experience having driven along there a lot when I was much younger, and as a result they have a poor safety record – which is why AT are looking at them.
 They say:

 Tragically, three people have been killed on these roads in recent years.
 A further 46 have been injured or seriously injured in the 213 crashes that occurred on these roads between 2014-2019.

 To help prevent people from being killed or seriously injured, we are exploring road safety improvements on these roads.